Singapore Landmarks

 MRT: Raffles Place Station

-Standing proud in front of the Victoria Theatre is Singapore’s founder, Sir Stamford Raffles carved in bronze.
-It’s replica in white polymarble stands at North Boat Quay (formerly known as Raffles Landing Site), where he first stepped ashore.
+Standing proud in front of the Victoria Theatre is a bronze statue of Singapore’s founder, Sir Stamford Raffles.
+Its replica in white polymarble stands at North Boat Quay (formerly known as Raffles Landing Site), where he first stepped ashore.

 Sun Yat Sen Nanyang Memorial Hall